Yves Lévesque

-Yves Lévesque (/fr/; born 1957) is a Canadian politician who has been the mayor-elect of Shawinigan since 2025.
+Yves Lévesque (/fr/; born 1957) is a Canadian politician who has been the mayor of Shawinigan since 2025.
 He previously served as Mayor of Trois-Rivières between 2001 and 2018.

 Career

 City Councillor

 Lévesque won his first electoral victory in 1994, when he became city councillor in Trois-Rivières-Ouest.
 He was re-elected in 1998.

 Mayor of Trois-Rivières

 In the wake of the province-wide municipal merging of 2001, he ran for Mayor of Trois-Rivières and won an upset victory against favourite candidate and Cap-de-la-Madeleine Mayor Alain Croteau.
 In the 2003 provincial election, he campaigned in favour of the re-election of Parti Québécois incumbent Guy Julien, who lost.

 In 2005, Julien ran against Lévesque for mayor, but the incumbent was easily re-elected with 70% of the vote.

 Recently, Lévesque has been trying to get the Trois-Rivières Draveurs, a franchise of the Quebec Major Junior Hockey League, back in town.

 On December 27, 2018, Lévesque announced he was retiring as mayor for medical reasons.